Phishing and the Target Data Breach

 Not only are more than 40-million Target customers dealing with news of the data breach that compromised their credit and debit card information, they also need to be on the lookout for fraudulent, “phishing” emails hoping to take advantage of it.

-Shortly after news of the data breach went public, some consumers began receiving phishing emails, claiming to be from Target or from their banks regarding the Target breach.
+Shortly after news of the data breach went public, some consumers began receiving phishing emails, claiming to be from Target.

 Phishing emails are designed to look like they come from a legitimate source.
 The goal is to get you to click on a link and provide personal and account information.
 In some cases, clicking the link can also install a virus or malware on your computer.